Guidance for Gathering in Covenantal Community

 The matching technology grant we received will help us to have multi-platform (a.k.a. hybrid) services so that anyone can join either in-person or online.
 Please donate what you can to match the technology grant (see FUNDRAISER).

-From UUA-CDC Guidelines in Covenantal Community (June 1, 2021): “As congregations, our decisions about masking or un-masking need to be about community.
+The UUA reminds us to use our principles as Unitarian Universalists when we gather with others during the pandemic (from UUA-CDC Guidelines in Covenantal Community, June 1, 2021): “As congregations, our decisions about masking or un-masking need to be about community.
 We are in covenant with one another to act not just as a collection of individuals, but as a body that works for the good of all.
 Because our Unitarian Universalist faith is grounded in values that call us to care about one another, we must continue to make our decisions by centering the needs of the most vulnerable among us….

 - We are all-ages communities, and not all ages have been able to get vaccinated yet.